aluchieneseiv/configurable-light-sensor/README.md

-# configurable-light-sensor
+# Configurable light sensor

-Configurable light sensor
+Read more about the project on [hackster.io](https://www.hackster.io/aluchieneseiv/configurable-light-detector-89aa87)!